slewinus/slewinus/README.md

 # 💫 About Me:
-i'm a french student in IT<br>i'm a freelencer<br>i would like to work in cybersecurity
+🇫🇷 i'm a french student in IT<br> 🧑‍💻 i'm a freelencer<br> ☣️ i would like to work in cybersecurity in the future

 ## 🌐 Socials: